jfjlaros/numauto/README.md

 # Numeration-automatic sequences
-A simple implementation of substitutions in [general](subst.tgz) used to verify the correctness of the constructed automata.

-## Background
-This project is related to the study of [*k*-automata](https://www.fixedpoint.nl/study/dynsys/automata.pdf) and
+This project contains code used in a study of [*k*-automata](https://www.fixedpoint.nl/study/dynsys/automata.pdf) and
 [Numeration-automatic sequences](https://arxiv.org/abs/cs/0605076).